 - The type of cannabis, dosage, and methods that are best for your exact symptoms.

 These consultations are private, just like they would be with your own physician, and are the perfect time to discuss any questions or concerns you may have about cannabis and CBD use.

 Step 4: Florida Marijuana Card

 Once you and your physician agree on a course of treatment for your medical condition, you will need to register with the state of Florida and receive an ID card.
-However, in Florida, your physician will actually be the one to start the registration process with the Medical Marijuana Use Registry for you.
+Your physician will handle the paperwork for registration in the Medical Marijuana Use Registry.

 Many patients living with the medical conditions that would qualify for a Medical Marijuana Card in Florida may be challenged with mobility, limiting their ability to visit MMTCs or to administer their own medicine.
 In these situations, Florida acknowledges that caregivers will likely fill this role.
 There is a special caregiver certification that is needed to transport, handle, and administer cannabis.
 Patients may qualify only one caregiver who must be 21 years of age or older and may not be a physician of the patient or employed by a Medical Marijuana Treatment Center or testing lab.
 Caregivers will need to obtain their own certification and be registered by a physician in the Medical Marijuana Use Registry.